-How do you see a doctor when you’re supposed to be social distancing?
-That’s the question on a lot of Philadelphians’ minds right now during the COVID-19 outbreak.
+How do you see a doctor when you’re not feeling well and expected to be social distancing?
+That’s the question many Philadelphians have been asking since the beginning of the COVID-19 outbreak.

-During the spread of COVID-19, telemedicine is a safe and convenient way to receive high-quality care from the comfort of home while limiting community exposure as recommended by Public Health experts.
-Put simply, it allows people to get healthcare while still practicing social distancing.
-If your concern is one that’s not possible for a full video visit, vybe urgent care locations continue to see patients safely through advance online check-in and pre-entry coronavirus screening.
-Patients are escorted from the front door to a sterile exam room without the risk of contacting other sick patients.
+During the spread of COVID-19, it became clear that telemedicine is a safe and convenient way to receive high-quality care from the comfort of home.
+Put simply, it allows people to get healthcare while still practicing social distancing and limiting community exposure, as recommended by Public Health experts.
+Now, some patients prefer video visits compared to an in-person visit at an urgent care center.
+If your health concern is not possible to resolve with a video visit, vybe urgent care locations continue to see patients in-person.
+Whenever possible, we minimize the time in the waiting room to help reduce the risk of contact with other sick patients.

 Telemedicine patient visiting vybe’s Spring Garden clinic for drive-up COVID-19 testing.